 Our program exists to enhance the lives of our SIBS kids so they always remember feeling special and important by those who took the time to listen, to hear and to care

-Robust family participation at SIBSPlace, encouragement by South Nassau Communities Hospital and dedicated community support led the program to apply for a 501c-3 designation as a charitable foundation.
-In collaboration with the hospital, SIBSPlace, Inc. was happily established in 2015 and an official Board of Directors was approved in 2017 by the South Nassau Communities Hospital Board.
+Robust family participation at SIBSPlace, encouragement by Mount Sinai South Nassaul and dedicated community support led the program to apply for a 501c-3 designation as a charitable foundation.
+In collaboration with the hospital, SIBSPlace, Inc. was happily established in 2015 and an official Board of Directors was approved in 2017 by the Mount Sinai South Nassau Board.

-SIBSPlace, Inc. is now an affiliate of South Nassau Communities Hospital.
+SIBSPlace, Inc. is now an affiliate of Mount Sinai South Nassau.